singlestore-labs/react-terminal-plus/README.md

 - [X]: Add `cls` command to clear terminal
 - [X]: Localstorage support for commands history

+## TODO

+- check the algorithm behind localstorage command history cleanup
+- moving in command history should only show commands that match what's already written in the terminal
+- inversion of control for the terminal - allow controlled commands
+- allow highlighting of text with keyboard

 ## Mongo Shell in Portal - Missing Features

 - [X]: Talk with Francisco about the portal's security concerns